julistary/GeoSpatial_Data_Project/README.md

 Once all these sites located, for each selected company in the 3 cities, it is looked at how many of these sites there are nearby.

 To choose the final location, a weighted score is given based on how many sites are close by and the importance of having these sites close by.
 The one with the best score is selected.

+## Content of the repository 👀

+- Src with the functions defined and documented
+- Jupyter Notebooks with the main programs
+- Environment.yml and requirements.txt
+- Data folder with the dataframes created
+- Json folder with the jsons created (and imported to MongoDB)
+- Maps folder with the maps created